wanghailei/sror/ruby.md

 If you define, say, a method called + in a class of your own, you can use the operator’s syntactic sugar.\
 And if you see arithmetic operators behaving weirdly, it may be that someone has redefined their underlying methods.

+`# frozen_string_literal: true`: This line is a magic comment in Ruby.
+It tells Ruby to freeze all string literals in the file.
+Freezing a string makes it immutable, meaning it can't be modified.

+***